It’s that time of the year again with clubs up and down the land scrambling around to finalise their last pieces of

-Having just guided Everton to a top-four finish, David Moyes was desperate to strengthen his squad as they prepared for Champions League football.
+Having just guided Everton to a top-four finish, David Moyes was desperate to strengthen his squad as the club prepared for Champions League football.

-The Merseyside club secured an £8m deal for Inter Milan winger Andy van der Meyde, a Dutch international who had previously shone in an Ajax side containing the likes of Zlatan Ibrahimovic and Rafael van der Vaart.
+The Merseysiders secured an £8m deal for Inter Milan winger Andy van der Meyde, a Dutch international who had previously shone in an Ajax side containing the likes of Zlatan Ibrahimovic and Rafael van der Vaart.

-The move would prove to be a disaster though, injuries and off-field problems hampering Van Der Meyde’s career at Goodison Park, with a red card in his first Merseyside derby against Liverpool a particular low point.
+The move proved to be a disaster however, injuries and off-field problems hampering Van der Meyde’s career at Goodison Park, with a red card in his first Merseyside derby against Liverpool a particular low point.

-In four seasons he would make just 20 league appearances, alcohol issues and personal problems curtailing a once-promising career.
+In four seasons he made just 20 league appearances, alcohol issues and personal problems curtailing a once-promising career.

 Heerenveen to Middlesbrough, 2008

 Middlesbrough were struggling to avoid relegation in 2008 and in a desperate search for goals, secured the signing of Brazil international Alves from Dutch side Heerenveen.

 Alves had been prolific in the Eredivisie, scoring 45 goals in just 39 league appearances before his £10m move to Teesside.
-The signing was eagerly anticipated, however, the forward struggled to adapt to English football.
+The signing was eagerly anticipated, but the forward struggled to adapt to English football.

 Afonso Alves for Heerenveen: